Belrose, New South Wales: Parks, sport and recreation

 Garigal National Park and Ku-ring-gai Chase National Park are on the northern border.

 Playing fields in Belrose include the Lionel Watts Oval, a sporting ground for children, and Frenchs Forest Showground, both on the border with Frenchs Forest.

 BTH Raiders is the local soccer club, encompassing Belrose and Terrey Hills.
 The main oval is Wyatt Oval, but BTH also uses Terrey Hills ovals.
-More than 900 players are in the local club and it has a vibrant over-35 competition.
+More than 900 players are in the local club with an over-35 competition.

 The Belrose Eagles are a local rugby league team who play at Lionel Watts Reserve.
 They play in the Manly-Warringah District Rugby League.

 Belrose is home to at least two sets of Tennis courts including; The Belrose Tennis club and Wyatt Reserve tennis courts.

 Belrose is also home to the Belrose Bowling (lawn bowls) club.

 Manly-Warringah Radio Society using callsign VK2MB is the local club for Amateur Radio Operators & services the Belrose area, with club rooms nearby at neighbouring Terrey Hills.